oxedyne-com/fe2o3/README.md

 The code aims mostly to be correct, readable, and maintainable rather than super-fast or clever.
 While I have always strived for economy and efficiency, I'm looking forward to community contributions that help make better use of Rust features, and lead to more aggressive optimisation.

 One of the initial motivations for the library was to improve my personal developer experience, which has involved a range of experiments particularly around error handling and logging.
 The code avoids the use of `unsafe` and `unwrap`.
-The `?` propogator is avoided in favour of macros that are more explicitly function-like such as the directly replacement `ok!`, the match-based `res!` and the closure `catch!` which capture unwind panics.
+The `?` propogator is avoided in favour of macros that are more explicitly function-like such as the directly replacement `ok!`, the match-based `res!` and the closure `catch!` which tries to capture unwind panics.
 Eventually any impacts on performance will be properly assessed.
 Tags were built into the `fe2o3_core::error::Error` type which offers a foundation for theoretical benefits but the practical value remains to be seen.

 ## Supporting Development